Geneva Steel: Construction

-World War II

 Geneva Steel was built to increase the steel production for America during World War II.
 President Franklin D. Roosevelt had proposed opening a steel mill in Utah in 1936, but the idea was shelved after a couple of months.
 After the attack on Pearl Harbor, the United States entered the war and the steel plant was put into development.
 Geneva shipped its first order in April 1944, comprising over 600 tons of steel plate.
 The thousands of new jobs created by the plant were hard to fill as many men were overseas fighting; women began working to make up the difference, filling 25 percent of the plant's workforce.
 To acknowledge Utah's and Geneva Steel's contribution during the war, several Liberty Ships were named in honor of Utah including the USS Joseph Smith, USS Brigham Young, USS Provo, and the USS Peter Skene Ogden.

+Operations

+After the purchase by U.S. Steel, the Geneva plant was started up again.
+By August 1946, 2 of 3 blast furnaces, 2 of 4 coke oven batteries, 3 of 9 open heath furnaces, the slabbing mill and the plate mill were in operation, but not the structural mill.
+Employment at the mill, the Horse Canyon coal mine and the limestone and dolomite quarry at Payson rose to slightly more than 2000.